KatherineMichel/church-website-and-marketing-on-a-budget/web_hosting_primer.md

 2. Using a simplified template system to design and deploy your own code (For example, the static portfolio that I made with Bootstrap then deployed via GitHub gh-pages; Jekyll is another popular option)

-Or, "Making a website" can be as sophisticated as assembling all of the underlying code, to create a highly customized website.
-But with the freedom to customize comes the risk of "jank."

 Example: Me using the command line to design a Django Website